Djadanis/toggleable-metaupgrades/README.md

 # Toggleable MetaUpgrades (TMU)

-This mod allows the player to toggle some MetaUpgrades on and off.
-Are concerned all non-decorative and non-memento related MetaUpgrades.
+This mod allows the player to toggle power-related MetaUpgrades on and off.

 ## Requirements